Looking for an Austin Wedding Planner?

 Especially with Austin wedding planners, in a city built for copious amounts of weddings, they can also save you beaucoup benjamins.
 Because of their professional, friendly, and respectful vendor relationships, as well as experience in an ever-evolving industry, they know where/how to negotiate cut corners and generally keep within budget.
+Does that sound appealing??
 I’ve heard time and time again that a wedding planner is a heft investment but they usually pay for themselves anyway!
 You can never go wrong with a professional!

 Your Aunt Who Has Planned Three Backyard Weddings:

 Please, gods, don’t.
 Just don’t.
 You might as well not have anyone, 85% of the time.

 Hiring friends/family for a massive all-day event is rarely a good idea.
 Even if your aunt has done a couple of weddings, it doesn’t mean she’s good at it.
 Your uncle who has been photographing for 7,436 years?
 Yeah, best of luck on that.
 You had friends that swore they would make the bouquets but something came up last second?
 Freakin’ YIKES, my friend.
 Your friend who photographs people on the street and architecture and some flowers, has offered to do a wedding for you?

 Why?? you may ask.
-Because no one is getting paid and they won’t starve and professionally combust if they fail you.
-The worst that happens if your wedding is a mess and you never speak to them again.
+Because no one is getting paid and they won’t professionally combust if they fail you.
+The worst that happens is if your wedding is a mess and you never speak to them again.
 Wait.
 That’s pretttyyyy bad.
 I cannot tell you how many times I’ve heard of friends/family offering, with the best of intentions, then decide halfway through the day, they’d rather take advantage of the free food and booze.
 Photographer friends who shot your wedding as a gift, taking nine-twelve months to deliver images, if at all.
 DJ buddy who gave you the sweet discount?
 He’s going to ensure other professionals botch their jobs because your friend didn’t know weddings were different from Saturday nights at Barbarellas.